lwjohnst86/analyzing-cohorts-course/slides/chapter_3_video_1.md

 ---
-## Keep in mind: Question is affected by design and data
+## Keep in mind: Question is restricted by design and data

 ```yaml
 type: "FullSlide"